jmiv-afk/IV-Curve-Gen/README.md

 - - - -
 #### Arduino and Matlab Code for ECEN 5730, Fall 2020, Graduate Board Design Project ####
 #### Jake Michael and Shamanth Kudaligi Pranesharao ####
+Note on the Honor Code: This repository is available publicly in order to showcase our project.
+Any PCB Design students in future semesters are not authorized to use this design, code, or materials provided here for submission as their own work.

 - - - -
 ### Introduction ###